Leading Cerebral Palsy Law Firm in New York City

 Cerebral palsy is one of the leading causes of disability in young children, with thousands of babies and preschool children diagnosed each year.
-Numerous factors can cause cerebral palsy, but it is often preventable.
+According to statistics released by the Centers for Disease Control and Prevention, cerebral palsy affects an estimated one in 323 children in the U.S. Numerous factors can cause cerebral palsy, but it is often preventable.

 In many cases, cerebral palsy is the result of medical malpractice.
 If your child has developed this condition because of a birth injury, the nurse, physician, or other health care providers could be held liable.
-At Scaffidi & Associates, we represent the rights of cerebral palsy victims and can help you learn more about your legal options.
+At Scaffidi & Associates, we are a cerebral palsy law firm representing the rights of cerebral palsy victims throughout the New York City area, including Manhattan, Brooklyn, Queens, Staten Island, and The Bronx, as well as in Long Island, Rockland, Westchester, and Orange Counties, and our cerebral palsy attorneys can help you learn more about your legal options.

 Cerebral palsy is a group of neurological developmental disorders that affect a person’s ability to move and maintain balance.
 It results from injury to the child’s brain that occurs during fetal development or birth.
 Damage caused by cerebral palsy cannot be reversed or repaired, and there is no cure for it.
 Children who have cerebral palsy may exhibit numerous symptoms, including:

 - Lack of muscle coordination

 - Tight or stiff muscles

 - Difficulty with precise movements such as writing

 ARE THERE EARLY SIGNS OF CEREBRAL PALSY?